 Career Training in Architectural Woodworking

-In just five months, the New England School of Architectural Woodworking prepares students for a rewarding career in the field of cabinetmaking.
+In just nine weeks, the New England School of Architectural Woodworking prepares students for a rewarding career in the field of cabinetmaking.
 Over 90% of our job-seeking graduates find employment at architectural woodworking shops across the United States.

 The industry is in dire need of skilled craftspeople, due to the record number of retiring workers and the declining number of vocational programs aimed at cabinetmakers.